iraytrace/orange3_scatter3d/README.md

 ======================

 This is an add-on for [Orange3](http://orange.biolab.si) that implements a 3D scatter plot.

-Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+The add-on leverages the plotly library to accomplish plotting.

 Installation
 ------------